thangleiter/phd_thesis/README.md

 - [ ] ~~Indicate noise floor from accelerometer signal conditioner?~~

 ### FF
+- [ ] I/we
+- [ ] Hilbert space calculations in appendix
+- [ ] Parse text for "second order not implemented"
+- [ ] Figures, tables, listings
 - [ ] `\mathsf{}` for `\Hspace`, `\basis`, `\Lspace`?
 - [ ] `\mathcal{}` for FF, regular for fidelity.
 - [ ] split up `prr.tex`